Morpheus636/docs.morpheus636.com/_contributing/index.md

 bugs are fixed, when releases come out, etc. Any code that is deployed or released goes through the maintainer(s).

-All of the contributors and maintainers are voulenteering to work on these projects, and have other responsibilities.
+All of the contributors and maintainers are volunteering to work on these projects, and have other responsibilities.
 Please be patient.
 If you don't get a response to a ticket or Pull Request within a week, please ping a maintainer in the comments or reach out via [Discord](https://discord.morpheus636.com) or Email.

 ### Core Contributor
 Core Contributors are trusted contributors with direct commit access to the project's main repo.